matheuscfernandes/es120notes/README.md

-# Matt's Notes for Introduction to the Mechanics of Solids (ES120)
+# Notes for Introduction to the Mechanics of Solids (ES120)
 ### Spring Semester 2018 - Harvard University
 ### Head Instructor: Prof. Joost Vlassak